uyuni-project/tetra/README.md

 * [git](http://git-scm.com/);
 * a JDK that can compile whatever software you need to package;

-Install `gjp` via RubyGems:
+Install `tetra` via RubyGems:

-     gem install gjp
+     gem install tetra

 ## Workflow

-Building a package with `gjp` is quite unusual — this is a deliberate choice, so don't worry.
+Building a package with `tetra` is quite unusual — this is a deliberate choice, so don't worry.
 Basic steps are:

-* `gjp init` a new project;
+* `tetra init` a new project;
 * add sources to `src/<package name>` and anything else needed for the build in `kit/` in binary form (typically a copy of Maven and maybe some other dependency jars);
-* execute `gjp dry-run`, then any command needed to compile your software, then `gjp finish`;
+* execute `tetra dry-run`, then any command needed to compile your software, then `tetra finish`;
-* execute `gjp generate-all`: gjp will look at changed files and Bash history to scaffold spec files and tarballs.
+* execute `tetra generate-all`: tetra will look at changed files and Bash history to scaffold spec files and tarballs.

 Done!

 ### How can that possibly work?

-With `gjp` you are not building all dependencies from source, just your package.
+With `tetra` you are not building all dependencies from source, just your package.
 Everything else is shipped already compiled with attached source files, which is much easier to implement and automate.
 Yet, it is sufficient to fulfill open source licenses and to have a repeatable, networkless build.
 See [MOTIVATION.md](MOTIVATION.md) for further information.

 ## A commons-collections walkthrough

-First, ceate a new `gjp` project, in this example named "myproject":
+First, ceate a new `tetra` project, in this example named "myproject":

     mkdir myproject
     cd myproject
-    gjp init
+    tetra init

 Second, place commons-collections source files in the `src/` folder.
 Specifically, every `src/` subfolder will become a separate package named after the folder itself, so you can use the following: